 And this is the other side of the fairyland.

-Ever since I visited Sri Lanka, I’ve recommended it to nearly every traveler I met.
-And when I think of Sri Lanka I think of incredible landscapes, pristine beaches, misty mountains, rich biodiversity, friendly locals, delicious food, in essence, one of my favorite Islands.
+Ever since I visited Sri Lanka, I’ve recommended it to nearly every traveller I met.
+And when I think of Sri Lanka, I think of incredible landscapes, pristine beaches, misty mountains, rich biodiversity, friendly locals, delicious food, in essence, one of my favourite Islands.

-This is another favorite Island of mine called Sylt, pronounced as Zult, in Germany.
+This is another favourite Island of mine called Sylt, pronounced as Zult, in Germany.
 Sylt is known for its rich Island biodiversity and enchanting landscapes.

 And this is a view from her dining room.
 She lives in a valley surrounded by alps, beautiful forests and a lovely lake called Tegernsee.